 Gary R. Sperduto, Ph.D.

 Dr. Gary R. Sperduto is Chief Executive Officer of Sperduto & Associates, Inc. He earned his B.A. in Biopsychology at Eckerd College where he conducted small animal stereotactic neurosurgery and histological studies as an undergraduate.
 He earned his M.S. and Ph.D. at the age of 26 in Clinical Psychology at the University of Georgia, and conducted his clinical internship at a Harvard teaching hospital.
 The focus of his professional efforts has been in identifying and developing executive talent, consulting regarding organizational structure, mergers and acquisitions, the professional development of CEOs, CEO/Board relations, mapping appropriate organizational strategy, and leadership/culture enhancement and change.
-He has authored articles and presented professional papers in the areas of self-development, parameters of adjustment, behavior modification, learning disabilities, the role of corporate psychologists, corporate succession planning, and the role of the Chief Executive Officer.
+Recognized nationally as a leader in the field of Corporate Psychology, he has appeared on CNN, National Public Radio, and on local Atlanta television.
+In addition, he has published professionally as well as written for the lay press.
 He has served as a faculty member at the Director’s College presented by the University of Georgia’s Terry College of Business and the National Association of Corporate Directors.
 His clients have varied by industry, segments of the economy, and size.
 Example client relationships have included Lockheed Martin, Ernst & Young, AGL Resources, Price Waterhouse Coopers, SunTrust Banks, Cox Enterprises, The Atlanta Journal-Constitution, Eckerd Drugs, Richfoods, King & Spalding, Nash Finch, Larson Juhl, and the Oak Ridge National Laboratory.
 Born in New York City, Gary grew up in Kansas, went to high school in Cincinnati, and played college baseball in Florida.

 Patricia Thompson, Ph.D.